Keybored02/Geeetech-A10M-Chimera-mod/README.md

 - from the end-stops
 - from the Bltouch connector

 Of course, it's not as straightforward as plugging the connector in another spot and changing pin definition in firmware.
-You'll have to add a resistor and a capacitor to the mix (they're thermistors, after all).
+Depending on the pins, you'll have to add a resistor and a capacitor for the thermistor.
 You can find the schematics in the Schematics folder.
+In case you use another baord, consult the manufacturer's product page.

 Once you set the new pin definition, you can add a separate MOSFET module.** DO NOT cheap out on those**.
 A bad MOSFET when breaks down does so in the open position.
 Current will keep flowing to your bed, and even thermal runaway protection can't save you in that case.
 A PSU shutoff relay is recommended (assuming you still have pins to control it).
 [TriangleLab](https://it.aliexpress.com/item/32855369632.html?spm=a2g0o.store_pc_allProduct.8148356.5.92d56277lYWOKD) and [BigTreeTech](https://it.aliexpress.com/item/32827172643.html?spm=a2g0o.store_pc_allProduct.8148356.4.50a27d10rtKAvP) both have well-specced (on paper at least) 40A and 30A MOSFETs for a reasonable price.